mariadb-corporation/mariadb-columnstore-server/README.md

 * Branch "develop" - this is the mainline development branch.
 * Branch "mcol-xxx" - these are specific bug and feature branches.
 These are merged into development which is merged to master.

-MariaDB columnstore server and the engine are in separate repositories.
+MariaDB ColumnStore server and the engine are in separate repositories.

 ##Contributing